 V Copping holds an outstanding academic record and has won multiple awards for their academic excellence, public speaking, performing arts and service leadership.

-They also are a member of 4-H, learning leadership skills, record bookkeeping, how to care for their project as well as receiving awards for her public speaking at the club, district, regional, and provincial 4-H levels.
+They also are a member of 4-H, learning leadership skills, record bookkeeping, how to care for their project as well as receiving awards for their public speaking at the club, district, regional, and provincial 4-H levels.